 The Engineering Plus faculty also voted unanimously for the new name, and it was approved by the college’s Undergraduate Education Council.

-A new program website will be rolled out by fall 2022.
 For more information, contact Program Director Angela Bielefeldt.